cmu-cs-academy/desktop-cmu-graphics/README.md

 Desktop CMU Graphics is compatible with [Replit](https://replit.com/).
 To use the package on the Replit website:

 1. Create a new repl.
-Choose "Pygame" as the language.
+Choose "Python-CMUGraphics" as the language.
-1. Click on the cube menu icon "Packages".
-1. Type "cmu-graphics" into the search bar, click on the package, and then click "Add".
 1. Run your code!

 ## Coding Rooms